bayesimpact/bayeshack-transportation-ems/README.md

 ## Datasets

-Two datasets that may come in handy for this prompt are the traffic-fatalities dataset from **FARS** (the Fatality Analysis Reporting System) and the EMS usage dataset from **NEMSIS** (the National EMS Information System):
+Two datasets that may come in handy for this prompt are the traffic-fatalities dataset from **FARS** (the Fatality Analysis Reporting System) and the EMS response dataset from **NEMSIS** (the National EMS Information System):

 **TODO: Clean up the rest of this section.**